wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

 ## Start the servers

-Start both WSO2 IS and Tomcat servers and access `https://<IS_HOST>:<IS_PORT>/myaccount`.
+Start both WSO2 Identity Server and Tomcat servers and access `https://<IS_HOST>:<IS_PORT>/myaccount`.
 You will now see that the authentication is redirected to the external URL.